-8.1.2.
+11.1.2.
 Comparison of studies

-It allows the visualisation of two studies of the same patient side by side to compare them.
+It allows the visualisation of two studies of the same patient at the same time to compare them.
 The most recent study is considered as the current one, and the oldest study as the prior one.